marcuschangarm/dataflash-driver/README.md

 # DataFlash Driver

-Block device driver for I2C based EEPROM devices such as the Adesto AT45DB series of devices.
+Block device driver for SPI based EEPROM devices such as the Adesto AT45DB series of devices.

 DataFlash is a memory protocol that combines flash with SRAM buffers for a